The Perfect 3-Step Skin-Care Routine For Combination Skin

 "Combination skin types should focus on minimizing oil production to keep breakouts in check," celebrity aesthetician Shani Darden previously told POPSUGAR.
 When searching for a cleanser, you should look for products that will help fight acne (if you have it) and clear your T-zone of excess oils without drying out the other areas of your face.

-A few of our favorites: the Ole Henriksen Find Your Balance Oil Control Cleanser ($28), Paula's Choice Resist Perfectly Balanced Foaming Cleanser ($19), and Neutrogena Hydro Boost Hydrating Gel Cleanser ($8).
+A few of our favorites: the Paula's Choice Resist Perfectly Balanced Foaming Cleanser ($23) and Neutrogena Hydro Boost Hydrating Gel Cleanser ($10).

 Step 2: Treat

-After cleansing, you want to make sure you're treating your face with a lightweight serum or treatment that'll moisturize your skin without clogging pores.
+After cleansing, you want to make sure you're treating your face with a lightweight facial serum or treatment that'll moisturize your skin and target congestion without clogging pores.
 Look for ingredients like hyaluronic acid and niacinamide, which are known to hydrate.
-We like the The Ordinary Hyaluronic Acid 2% + B5 ($7) or the Glow Recipe Watermelon Glow Niacinamide Dew Drops ($34).
+We like The Ordinary Hyaluronic Acid 2% + B5 ($9) or the Glow Recipe Watermelon Glow Niacinamide Dew Drops ($35).

 Step 3: Moisturize

-"Like oily skin types, focus on hydrating the skin without the use of oils by using a lightweight moisturizer," Darden said.
-A few picks that do the trick are the Summer Fridays Cloud Dew Oil-Free Gel Cream Moisturizer ($42), which features hyaluronic acid as its star ingredient to support the skin's moisture barrier; Honest Beauty Hydrogel Cream With Hyaluronic Acid ($20), which delivers a soothing burst of hydration to the skin without weighing it down or layering it with any excess oil; or Farmacy Daily Greens Oil-Free Gel Moisturizer With Moringa and Papaya ($38), which hydrates the skin while helping to reduce shine and keep pores clear of dirt and oils.
+"Like oily skin types, focus on hydrating the skin without the use of oils by using a lightweight moisturizer," Darden says.
+A few picks that do the trick are the Summer Fridays Cloud Dew Oil-Free Gel Cream Moisturizer ($45), which features hyaluronic acid as its star ingredient to support the skin's moisture barrier; Honest Beauty Hydrogel Cream With Hyaluronic Acid ($27), which delivers a soothing burst of hydration to the skin without weighing it down or layering it with any excess oil; or Farmacy Daily Greens Oil-Free Gel Moisturizer With Moringa and Papaya ($44), which hydrates the skin while helping to reduce shine and keep pores clear of dirt and oils.

 — Additional reporting by Jessica Harrington